liampalmer0/liampalmer0.github.io/_projects/fotd.md

 desc: A configurable outfit recommendation web app
 ---

 A configurable outfit recommendation web app.
 Uses local weather, calendar events and a list of clothes to generate outfits.
+FOTD is based loosely on the computerized closet from the 1995 movie *Clueless*.

+The site was built with Node.js and the web framework Express.js.
+PostgreSQL was used for persistence and an ORM called Sequelize was used to interact with the data.

+Some of the final features included:
+* CRUD operations for clothing items
+* Outfit recommendations
+* Sign up/login using Passport.js
+* Fully functional built in calendar
+* Configurable weather display with geolocation support

-This project was my undergraduate senior design project completed over 8 months in a team of three.
-My role was lead developer, architect, and project manager.
+This project was my undergraduate senior design project and was completed over 8 months in a team of three.
+My role was lead/full stack developer, technical architect, and project manager.